ecki/docs.milagro.io-english/pairing-crypto-protocols.md

 Now even if one D-TA is compromised, the client key is still safe.

-NOTE: As discussed in the <a href="url" target="_blank">Distributed Trust Ecosystem Proposal</a>, the Milagro Project has put forward a proposal to create an ecosystem whereby any participant can run independent Distributed Trust Authority services.
+NOTE: As discussed in the 'Distributed Trust Ecosystem Proposal', the Milagro Project has put forward a proposal to create an ecosystem whereby any participant can run independent Distributed Trust Authority services.

 ### M-Pin 1-Pass